 Recently, a Fortune 500 company with over $12 billion in sales and 50,000 employees, was featured on a Peeriosity PeercastTM in which they shared their recent experiences in rolling out a new Purchasing Card policy.
 This company has a centralized global program with cards in North America, Asia, and EMEA and they utilize Citibank MasterCard and Visa.
 They have over $200M USD in annual spending on the PCard, with 4,000 cardholders.
 Their PCard program started in 1995 in the United States, and then expanded to Canada in 2010, EMEA in 2014, and Asia in 2016.

-As the company began the development of their PCard policy, one of their first steps was to solicit input from their key stakeholders.
+As the company began the development of its PCard policy, one of its first steps was to solicit input from its key stakeholders.
 This included the VP of Purchasing, Internal Audit, Compliance, the Corporate Controller, Divisional Controllers, and Country Controllers.
 Some of the key steps that they followed included:

 - Define what is a Purchasing Card